Awards and Recognition Program

 Description:

-• The ABHP Health-system Executive Leadership Award recognizes individuals outside the pharmacy discipline who have made extraordinary national or worldwide contributions to improving healthcare. • This award, which is conferred at the discretion of the ABHP Board of Directors, may be presented annually at the ABHP Annual Meeting, ASHP Midyear Clinical Meeting, or other appropriate function.
+The ABHP Health-system Executive Leadership Award recognizes individuals who have made extraordinary national or worldwide contributions to improving access to healthcare.
+This award, which is conferred at the discretion of the ABHP Board of Directors, may be presented annually at the ABHP Annual Meeting, ASHP Midyear Clinical Meeting, or other appropriate functions.
 One or more awards may be conferred each year.

 Selection Criteria:

-• The ABHP members are invited, annually, to suggest nominees in writing with substantiating evidence.
+• The ABHP members are invited, annually, to recommend nominees in writing with substantiating evidence.
 Nominations should state the extraordinary national or worldwide contributions that the nominee has made to the health field.

-• Nominees must be individuals who practice outside the pharmacy discipline.
+• Candidates may be those individuals whose primary practice is outside the pharmacy discipline, but may be a pharmacist or connected by their work in the health systems.
 Current ABHP Board members and ABHP staff are not eligible.

 Description: